mvac7/mSXdevtools_ByteniZ3R/README.md

 ## Description

 Generates tables of 8 bits unsigned values, from waveforms in different programming languages (BASIC, C or ASM).

-This tool is designed primarily to support cross-development of retro-computer applications.
+It can be useful to generate paths to move Sprites.

+This project is open source, so you can improve or adapt the tool to your needs.

 This software was developed in Microsoft Visual Studio Community 2019.